lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 The uncertainty in classifying bacteria to a genus or species complicates estimating both the identity and diversity of microbes endophytic to _Azolla_ [@Nierzwicki-Bauer1991; @Leonardi1993].
 Nonetheless, _Arthrobacter_ is the most well-known genus associated with _Azolla_ ferns in these studies [@Petro1987].
 It remains unclear if all species previously characterised by morphological features are the same or distinct bacteria.
-In @Dijkhuizen2018, we found DNA sequences of Rhizobiales and Burkholderiales associated with _A. filiculoides_.
+In Chapter \ref{foul play} [@Dijkhuizen2018], we found DNA sequences of Rhizobiales and Burkholderiales associated with _A. filiculoides_.
 These may be genome sequences of the bacteria observed earlier in earlier work.
 Additionally, we found evidence these microbes may be present in the _Azolla_ genus as a whole but not in the surrounding water we sampled, based on 16S data and read recruitment to reference genomes.

 Towards the function of _Azolla_ associated bacteria, many theories coexist in the literature that are not mutually exclusive.
-In our previous work [@Dijkhuizen2018], we wondered whether these bacteria are foul players parasitising on the nitrogen fixed in the _Azolla_ symbiosis or if they are a third symbiotic party of benefit to the symbiosis, as did @Carrapico1991.
+In our previous work [Chapter \ref{foul play}\; @Dijkhuizen2018], we wondered whether these bacteria are foul players parasitising on the nitrogen fixed in the _Azolla_ symbiosis or if they are a third symbiotic party of benefit to the symbiosis, as did @Carrapico1991.
 The seminal paper on the additional microbes of _Azolla_, @Wallace1986, already found that isolates from _Azolla_ leaves can denitrify NO~3~ to N~2~, indicating these microbes may gain energy from the ammonia fixed by _N. azollae_.
-However, in @Dijkhuizen2018, we found that the microbes whose genomes encode this pathway are outside the plant rather than inside the leaf cavities.
+However, in Chapter \ref{foul play} [@Dijkhuizen2018], we found that the microbes whose genomes encode this pathway are outside the plant rather than inside the leaf cavities.
 Additionally, we found no pathway to convert NH~4~ to NO~3~ in bacteria associated with _A. filiculoides_.
 A second theory is that the additional bacteria are mucilage producers, possibly facilitating a polysaccharide matrix for the _Azolla_-_Nostoc_ symbiosis [@Forni1992; @Zheng2009].
 This hypothetical function is mainly attributed to a bacterium identified as _Arthrobacter_ [@Forni1992; @Forni1998].
 A third theory is that the additional bacteria inside _Azolla_ leaves may also fix N~2~, mirroring the niche of the cyanobacterial symbiont.
 @Lindblad1991 found these enzymes expressed inside _Azolla_ leaf bacteria by immunogold labelling and TEM.
-In @Dijkhuizen2018, we did not find evidence for this process, both in  N~2~^15 labelling experiments and in the analyses of the genomes we sequenced.
+In Chapter \ref{foul play} [@Dijkhuizen2018], we did not find evidence for this process, both in  N~2~^15 labelling experiments and in the analyses of the genomes we sequenced.
 A fourth theory is that these bacteria produce plant growth-promoting factors such as IAA when provided with tryptophan, theoretically reducing tryptophan-inhibition on nitrogen fixation and promoting plant growth by exporting auxin [@Forni1992b; @Forni1996; @Banach2019 ].

 Here, we set out to reconstruct all _Azolla_ associated microbial genomes from public sequencing data; some data is part of a metagenomic study design, most is not.